HISTORICAL PUBLICATIONS & SPECIAL BIBLIOGRAPHIES

 VI.
 Issues Relating to Boundaries of Federal, State, and Native American Lands

 “Too numerous to name.”
-Noteworthy (and Unfamiliar) People of the Grand Canyon of Arizona: An Annotated Biographical Bibliography of Historic Connections, Individual Accomplishments, Records of Peculiar or Transient Interest, and Notable Visitors since 1540.
-(By Earle E. Spamer)
+Noteworthy (and Unfamiliar) People of the Grand Canyon of Arizona: An Annotated Biographical Bibliography of Historic Connections, Individual Accomplishments, Records of Peculiar or Transient Interest, and Notable Visitors since 1540

 “Too Numerous To Name” is an annotated biographical bibliography that cites published works which contain biographically relevant information about individuals who were present, or who undertook activities, at the Grand Canyon or on the Colorado River in the canyon.
 This is not a comprehensive bibliography of works by these people, nor does it direct to unpublished source materials.
 Compendia of publications by or about these people that are fundamentally less personal in nature, such as scholarly works and commonplace publications, are available elsewhere.
 Pertinent cross-references to some of those compendia are occasionally supplied herein.